Claude Opus 4.8 Benchmarks: A Full Breakdown

 Computer use and GUI automation

 This matters for browser automation, RPA-style workflows, and agents that need to interact with software that does not expose an API.
-Opus 4.8's lead here is consistent and clear.
+Opus 4.8's lead over the other flagships here is consistent and clear.

 Reasoning and knowledge